 It’s no surprise employment contracts are written in favour of the employer

-That’s why, before you sign, you’ll need a lawyer to review your contract to ensure your rights, finances, benefits, perks, exit from the company, and future opportunities, are protected.
+For this reason, before you sign, you’ll need a lawyer to review your contract to ensure your rights, finances, benefits, perks, exit from the company, and future opportunities, are protected.

 The lay of the land:

 - Employment contracts are written in favour of the employer (bears mentioning twice)

 - Employers often give you a deadline to sign in order to rush the process

 - Employers want to restrict your access to the “common law” which can severely limit your financial gain and career opportunities

 - Employers want the option to change your job or duties and prevent you from objecting or claiming constructive dismissal